fluxninja/aperture/docs/content/reference/policies/spec.md

 Special rego variables:

 - `data.<package>.tokens`: Number of tokens for this request.
 This value is used by rate limiters and concurrency limiters when making decisions.
 The value provided here will override any value provided in the policy configuration for the workload.
-When this label is provided, it isn't emitted as part of flow labels or telemetry and is solely used while processing the request.
+When this label is provided, it is not emitted as part of flow labels or telemetry and is solely used while processing the request.

 :::